 by Catherine M. Haug, February 2008 (image, right, from Wikimedia Commons)

 Fiber is a type of carbohydrate for which we do not make enzymes needed to break down the chains of sugars.
 Instead, the bugs in our gut break down some types of fiber, such as inulin and FOS (other types are flushed out with our stool).
-Inulin and FOS are made up of chains of fructose (fructose-saccharides); inulin has longer chains of varying length, while FOS have shorter chains of known length, and are often synthetic.
+Inulin and FOS are made up of chains of fructose (fructose-saccharides or fructans); inulin has longer chains of varying length, while FOS have shorter chains of known length, and are often synthetic.

 - Includes: 1.
 Fructan 2.
 Inulin & FOS, an intro; 3.
 Health Benefits of Inulin/FOS; 4.
 Inulin/FOS in the Diet; 5.
 Who should avoid Inulin/FOS